-Consumer has a 2002 Volvo S60.
+The contact owns a 2002 Volvo S60.
 The contact stated that whenever the vehicle was started, a random gauge would fail on the instrument panel, including the fuel gauge, speedometer and odometer.
 The vehicle was not inspected or repaired.
 The VIN was not available.
 The current mileage was 152,000.
-The failure date was 09/04/2011.

-The VIN of this vehicle was YV1RH59H73_.
 2003 Volvo S60 aw dashboard failure.
 I understand from talking with auto mechanics this is a common problem and is also recognized by auto electical repair sites.
 This extremely dangerous with this loss of equipment.
-The failure date was May 20, 2011.

-The vehicle is a 2002 Volvo S60.
+The contact owns a 2002 Volvo S60.
 The contact stated that while driving 40 to 50 mph the instrument cluster failed.
 She drove the vehicle to the side of the road, turned the engine on and off and the failure continued to occur.
 The vehicle was taken to the dealer for diagnostic testing and they stated the repair cost would be over $1000.
 The manufacturer was not contacted.
 The failure and current mileages were 162,000.
-This dashboard failed issue occurred Fri., Apr.
-16, 2010.

 |Problem Category||Number of Problems|

 |Instrument Panel Failure problems||

 |Car Will Not Start problems||

 |Electrical Failure problems||